gravyboat/bulkeats/content/Meals/chickenfajitas.rst

   because it's easier for me to manage.
 Cook your rice however you prefer, I am assuming a 2 hour cook time.
 - Combine the spices listed above in a zip top bag along with the juice from the lime(s) and olive oil.
-Close and shake vigoriously to combine.
+Close and shake vigorously to combine.
 - Prep chicken and cut into thin slices (however big you prefer to eat in a bite) and put these in the bag with the marinade.
 Close the marinade bag and shake again to ensure all pieces are coated, place the bag into a bowl and put this in the refrigerator for 45 minutes, once this time has elapsed flip the bag.
-- When your brown rice is approximatey 45 minutes from being done slice the green pepper, red pepper, and onion, again to your thickness preference.
+- When your brown rice is approximately 45 minutes from being done slice the green pepper, red pepper, and onion, again to your thickness preference.
 - Heat up a large pan or dutch oven over medium/high heat and once it is hot place the coconut oil into the pan.
 Immediately add your onions and peppers,